vittoriom/CleanroomLogger/INTEGRATION.md

 ### 2. Embed CleanroomASL in your project

 In the Terminal, the command `open CleanroomASL` to open the folder containing the CleanroomASL source in the Finder.
-This will reveal the `CleanroomASL.xcodeproj` Xcode project and all files needed to build `CleanroomASL.framework` and its dependencies.
+This will reveal the `CleanroomASL.xcodeproj` Xcode project and all files needed to build `CleanroomASL.framework`.

 Then, open your application in Xcode, and drag `CleanroomASL.xcodeproj` into the Xcode project browser.
 This will embed CleanroomASL in your project and allow you to add the targets built by CleanroomASL to your project.